evert/evert.github.com/_posts/http/2018-09-11-300-multiple-choices.md

 [`300 Multiple Choices`][1] is the first of the 3xx series, which are all used for redirection.

-`300` should be emitted specifically, when a resource can redirect to more than one location, and it wants the user to decide which one.
+`300` should be emitted specifically when a resource can redirect to more than one location, and it wants the user to decide which one.

 Support for `300` is scarce.
 In the past both the [`URI`][4] and